 - Tango Delta (“target down”): the enemy was eliminated

-The military alphabet has proven a very useful tool in civilian life as well.
+Military alphabet has also proven a very useful tool in civilian life.
 Here are just a few examples:

 - Commercial airlines across the globe use the alpha bravo charlie language to communicate flight coordinates and passenger names.
 Some airlines replace Delta (code for “d”) with an alternative word.
 This is to avoid confusion with Delta Airlines.
 This is sometimes known as the Aviation Alphabet.

-- US police forces have developed their own version of the military alphabet: The Police Alphabet
+- US police forces have developed their own “phonetic” alphabet: The Police Alphabet

 - Banks, traders and financial institutions often use the military alphabet when ordering large transactions over the phone